boa-dev/boa-dev.github.io/docs/optimizations/overview.md

 There are some optimizations that we are beginning to add, and we hope to add more soon!

-Have an idea for an optimization that isn't covered?
+Have an idea for an optimization that isn't implemented yet?
 Feel free to contribute!